uclaacm/learning-lab-crash-course-su20/09-intermediate-react-1/README.md

 this.state.message; // may be "owo" or "uwu", we're not sure!
 ```

 Oh no!
 This seems problematic, right?
-In one "render-loop" (or update loop, which you'll learn about in like... two paragraphs), changes to state are not necessarily going to happen instantneously.
+In one "render-loop" (or update loop, which you'll learn about in like... two paragraphs), changes to state are not necessarily going to happen instantaneously.
 In other words, updating the state takes time!

 Usually, this is actually not a big deal.
 If you design your state and web-app properly, you shouldn't run into too many problems here.
 But, there is one design pattern where this is important: